So Many Books: How to Organize Your Homeschool Library

 Current curriculum organized on laundry room counter.

-Factors in Play When Organizing Books
+Factors to Consider When Organizing Books

-First decide what matters most to you when it comes to a organizing a home library.
+First decide what matters most to you when it comes to organizing a home library.
 Here are three common priorities:

 • Space—The amount of room you have available for books determines how many you keep and where they’ll go.